jonchuaenzhe/dialog-gen-from-summary/README.md

 ## Dialog Generation Model

-The SAMSUM dataset was used for training a dialogue generation model.
-A dialogue and its corresponding summary was fed into the model, with one utterance being masked.
+The SAMSUM dataset was used to train a dialogue generation model.
+A dialogue and its summary was fed into the model, with one utterance being masked.
 With additional info such as "utterance length" and "overlap with summary", the model was trained to generate the utterance.
 An example input is as follows:
 ```
 Summary - Rashi is confused by too many career choices.
 Teacher advises him to choose something he has passion for and what interests him.
 Dialogue -